kingdonb/taking-bartholo/README.md

 Spin itself is a Rust application that compiles for specific host platforms.

-Some workflow has been copied and adapted from the FluxCD project, [Flux GitHub Action][] that selects a latest release of Spin with the GitHub API, downloads a binary for your chosen architecture, (GitHub runners are all `amd64`, so that's the default, but if you've got your own runners, `arch: arm64` can also be used).
+Some workflow has been copied and adapted from the FluxCD project, [Flux GitHub Action][] that selects a latest release of Spin with the GitHub API, then downloads a binary for your chosen architecture.

+GitHub runners are all `amd64`, so that's the default, but if you've got your own, or a way to provision arm64 runners, then `arch: arm64` can also be used.

+Note that while the build pipeline necessarily runs on one architecture, everything after this point is multi-arch and the build pipeline is building multiple architectures via BuildX and QEMU.
+This remains fast due to caching.

 [multi-arch support]: https://blog.container-solutions.com/building-multiplatform-container-images
 [Flux GitHub Action]: https://github.com/fluxcd/flux2/tree/main/action